The New Assignment

 Ryan took note of his moderately handsome neighbor to his right and stepped towards his extended hand with a smile.

 Both men shook hands congenially.
-After their two second handshake, Ryan turned his attention back to his desk.
+After their brief handshake, Ryan turned his attention back to his desk.

 “So, are you unimpressed yet?”
-Rob questioned with a grin.
+Rob called out with a grin.

 “Unimpressed?”
-Ryan questioned with a confused expression.
+Ryan returned with a confused expression.
 “What do you mean?”

 “Most newcomers come here with grand visions of analyzing top secret data, situation rooms and real time satellite hook ups with operatives in the field.”

-Ryan knew that he had fallen into this category, but not to the extent that Rob was suggesting.
+Ryan knew that he had fallen into that category, but not to the extent that Rob was suggesting.
 He gave him a smile that bordered on a laugh before confessing his gullibility.

 “Don’t worry about it,” Rob retorted with a grin.
 “You’re going through everybody’s first day.”